yanghui1228/alac-utils/README.md

 	Install the following packages: `ffmpeg flac shntool cuetools`

 #### Usage:
+copy 'mkalac' to your Mac's /usr/local⁩/⁨bin/ folder⁩ Then below should work -
 	mkalac  <cuefile>                     # with auto encoding
 	mkalac  <cuefile> <-e> <encoding>     # with encoding in the option -e, use 'iconv -l' to view the supported encoding mkalac  <wavfile>                     # with auto encoding